-A few years ago a young Katura Halleday went on a trip to Africa, to make a documentary about a school in Beria, Mozambique.
+In 2018 at the age of just 13 Katura Halleday went on a trip to Africa, to make a documentary about a school in Beria, Mozambique.
 This opportunity was life changing.

 The drastic difference between educational opportunities in Australia compared to Africa was eye opening and forever left an impression on this young teenager.
 How could the world treat children so unfairly, with so little assistance or resources available especially to girls in Africa.
-Prior to the trip, as an Australian child Katura just didn’t realise the inequity of the wealth of materials and resources available to her and her peers?
+Prior to the trip, as an Australian child Katura just didn’t realise the inequity of the wealth of materials and resources available to her and her peers.
 Educational equality became her life.

-She set out to make a difference to these girls lives.
+She set out to make a difference to these girls' lives.
 She was but one small person herself, but we are consistently told, even one person can make a big impact.
 She set out to prove it true.

 Initially her work was around collecting goods she knew were needed, from computers to school furniture, books and school supplies.
 Even building materials to help with repairs and building of the school.
 These supplies were shipped over to Mozambique.
 She realised though that more needed to be done.

 She needed to set up a sustainable resource to help.
 Katura established a small art award to raise funds for the educational support of a small group of girls in Mozambique.
 Their needs, she discovered, are not always as typical as we would assume.
 The real issues are often not so simple and require creative thinking to solve.
 For example – “I don’t have any way to pay for a uniform, and without a uniform I cannot go to school.”
 Or “I have to walk 20km to get to the school.”
 Or “My father doesn’t rate my education, because women in our culture just care for families, and do not work.”